xmtp/XIPs/XIPs/xip-36-frames-support.md

 At a high level, what developers are doing with all this code is validating three things:

-1. That the POST coming in was from a legitimate button click
+1. The incoming POST was from a legitimate button click
-2. What button did they click
+2. Which button was clicked
 3. Who clicked the button

-With that information, the developer then responds with HTML outlining an update to the Frame’s state using the same format as the initial render.
+With this information, the developer then responds with HTML outlining an update to the Frame’s state using the same format as the initial render.

-Over the weekend Coinbase [released `FrameKit`](https://github.com/coinbase/onchainkit), with some high level APIs designed to verify
+In Jan 2024, Coinbase [released `FrameKit`](https://github.com/coinbase/onchainkit), with some high-level APIs designed to verify
 Frame POST payloads.
-Those APIs are (`getFrameAccountAddress`, `getFrameMetadata`, `getFrameValidatedMessage`).
+Those APIs are `getFrameAccountAddress`, `getFrameMetadata`, and `getFrameValidatedMessage`.
 XMTP already has all the primitives needed to craft payloads that can enable these same workflows.

-We have developed a prototype implementation of a privacy-preserving interaction library [here](https://github.com/xmtp/xmtp-web/tree/main/packages/frames-client).
+We've developed a prototype implementation of a privacy-preserving interaction library.
+See the [frames-client](https://github.com/xmtp/xmtp-web/tree/main/packages/frames-client) in the **xmtp-web** GitHub repo.

 ### Verification

-With the goal of making things as straightforward for existing Frames devs as possible, here is a proposed interaction payload structure for an XMTP Frame.
+With the goal of making things as straightforward for existing Frames devs as possible, here is a proposed interaction payload structure for an XMTP Frame:

 ```json
 {